LBHackney-IT/Data-Platform-Playbook/docs/docs/redshift.md

 ```sql
 GRANT ROLE housing_ro to username;
 ```
-Please note if username is an email address the username must be wrapped in double quotes.
+Please note if the username is an email address it must be wrapped in double quotes.

 ### Storing the credentials of the created user in a parameters store